How I Became Knotty Nanna

 by Wilma Nesti

 People really liked them so I decided to make a little side-business out of my hobby.
-For the last six years, I have been designing and making hangers and wine racks and selling them at the Ybor Saturday Market in Tampa, Florida.
-Because they are made of braided polypropylene, my hangers are super-strong, fade/weather resistant and will not mildew making them perfect for use outdoors.
-They are also washable.
-I have several original designs available in over 40 colors and frequently do custom work.
-As far as I know, I am the only person in our area making and selling macramé hangers.
+For over a decade, I have been designing and making hangers and wine racks and selling them at the area street markets including the annual Green Thumb Festival in St. Petersburg, Florida.
+As far as I know, I am the only person in the Tampa Bay area making and selling macrame hangers.